jinhongjung/pyrwr/README.md

 The supported features of `pyrwr` are:
 * Query types
     - Random Walk with Restart (RWR): personalized ranking; only a single seed is allowed
     - Personalized PageRank (PPR): personalized ranking; multiple seeds are allowed
     - PageRank: global ranking; all nodes are used as seeds
 * Graph types
     - Unweighted/weighted graphs
     - Undirected/directed graphs
+* GPU computation
+	- If you have a gpu and set `device` to 'gpu', it will process your query on the gpu.

 If you are interested in studying random walk based ranking models such as PageRank and RWR, please consider this hands-on tutorial (https://github.com/jinhongjung/tutorial-on-link-analysis) that provides how to correctly implement the algorithms of those models in Python and to analyze real-world networks using the ranking models.